By: RJ Fisher Last update: October 2022

 People around me know that I don’t get along with dogs.
 Or better yet, dogs don’t get along with me.
 It’s not their fault, it has to do with a near death experience as a kid that involved a big rottweiler.
-From that moment on things went sour between us and we never recovered.
+From that moment on things went sour between us and our relationship never recovered.

 Save this article to Pinterest for later?
 Click on the save button in one of the images below.